Frequently Asked Questions

 What supplies will I need to bring?

 A notebook, pens, and sketching materials should suffice, but we also recommend bringing a laptop computer or a tablet computer.
 We will not be working with digital modeling tools during this course.
+We also recommend that you bring adapters for your electronics, a powerful phone battery, extra charger, comfortable walking shoes and clothing to visit sacred sites, a face mask, medicine, and an "e-SIM" for your cell phone.
+You will need some cash, as cards are not accepted everywhere.

 Participants are responsible for financing their travel to India, lodging and meals.
 Tuition does not include travel expenses and arrangements.
 Participants may take advantage of the sign-up list in Google Drive, if interested in sharing a room, in order to minimize expenses.
 Lodging and meals in Ahmedabad are very affordable, compared to other locations where MB courses were held before.